-Therefore the Language Diamond comprises these four skills, alongside text and sound.
-This is essential to grasp a new language, especially when there are many alphabets and different characters involved.
+Therefore the Language Diamond comprises these four skills alongside text and sound.
+This is essential to grasp a new language, especially when many alphabets and characters are involved.

-Next up in the center of the diamond we can find the learner’s values, opinions, sentiments, and facts.
+Next up, in the center of the diamond, we can find the learner’s values, opinions, sentiments, and facts.
 These are indistinguishable from any learning process, as our thoughts and feelings frame everything we do.
-They affect the reason we begin to learn a language, the following way we perceive the information we are taught, and the way we continue to use that knowledge in our lives.
+They affect the reason we begin to learn a language, how we perceive the information we are taught, and how we continue to use that knowledge in our lives.

 J-CLUE & Cultural Understanding

 Another interesting method to aid language learning is the J-CLUE approach.
 This stands for JAPANese Culture and Language Understanding Evaluation.

 With an online resource, learners can check their cultural knowledge by taking some interesting tests based on Japan.
 Questions cover a range of topics: geography, history, everyday life, society, culture, and politics.
 Each quiz includes 20 questions.
 This allows you to continue your learning outside your lessons in a fun and accessible way.